FortechRomania/js-team-showcase/we-train/junior-development-program/full-stack/javascript.md

 Pick your preferred testing framework and write tests for your existing code.
 Make sure you write tests for all the remaining exercises you do.

-As a plus, configure coverage reports for your tests to help you visualise which branches and functions are covered by your tests.
+As a plus, configure coverage reports for your tests to help you visualise which branches and functions are covered.

 ### Asynchronous Programming
 Learn about the model of execution in JavaScript and the call stack.
 Wrap your head around asynchronous programming with the following resources: